cBournhonesque/lightyear/book/src/concepts/replication/replicate.md

 However the entity state will always be 'consistent': the remote entity will always contain the exact same combination of components as the local entity, even if it's a bit delayed.

-You can remove the `ReplicationTarget` component to pause the replication.
+Adding `Replicate` also adds the required `Replicating` marker.
+You can remove `Replicating` to pause replication without changing the target.
 This can be useful when you want to despawn the entity on the server without replicating the despawn.
-(e.g. an entity can be despawned immediately on the server, but needs to remain alive on the client to play a dying animation)
+(e.g. an entity can be despawned immediately on the server, but needs to remain alive on the client to play a dying animation).
+Reinsert `Replicating` to resume replication.

 You can find some of the other usages in the [advanced_replication](../advanced_replication/title.md) section.